 Ken holds the Ph.D., Dr. PH, from Walden University, MPH from Adelphi University where he also taught as adjunct professor in the College of Nursing and Public Health through 2017.

-LaGary Carter, R.N. – is the Associate Professor and coordinator of the Exercise Physiology program at Valdosta State University.
-LaGary is a certified Cancer Exercise Specialist by the Cancer Exercise Training Institute as well as a certified Registered Clinical Exercise Physiologist and Clinical Exercise Specialist by the American College of Sports Medicine.
+LaGary is the Associate Professor and coordinator of the Exercise Physiology program at Valdosta State University.
+LaGary is a certified Cancer Exercise Specialist by the Cancer Exercise Training Institute as well as a certified Registered Clinical Exercise Physiologist and by the American College of Sports Medicine.
 He is an Exercise Physiologist-Certified and Fellow of the American Society of Exercise Physiologists and a member of the Clinical Exercise Physiology Association.
 LaGary is also a registered nurse at the Dasher Heart Center at South Georgia Medical Center.

-Dr. Glen B. Gero, N.D., R.N.C., M.H. – is a Board-Certified doctor of naturopathy, master herbalist, registered nutritionist, cancer exercise specialist, certified fitness trainer, and lifestyle coach.
-Dr. Glenn Gero is a NJ Naturopath who has appeared on numerous television and radio programs, including NBC, PIX, Fox, NJTV, among others, and analyzes each individual’s health, behavioral and attitudinal profile to help achieve optimal wellness by referring each client to scientific, historical and anecdotal healing principles.
+Dr. Gero is a Board-Certified Doctor of Naturopathy, master herbalist, registered nutritionist, cancer exercise specialist, certified fitness trainer, and lifestyle coach.
+Dr. Glenn Gero is a NJ naturopath who has appeared on numerous television and radio programs, including NBC, PIX, Fox, NJTV, among others, and analyzes each individual’s health, behavioral and attitudinal profile to help achieve optimal wellness by referring each client to scientific, historical and anecdotal healing principles.

 Elayna Nunley, MS, RDN, LD, CES